Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/a-b-testing.md

 ![Create a new feature flag in the Unleash Admin UI.](/img/use-case-new-flag.png)

-Next, you will create a feature flag on the platform and turn it on for your app.
+Next, you will create a feature flag and turn it on.

 Feature flags can be used for different purposes and we consider experimentation important enough to have its own flag type.
 Experimentation flags have a lifetime expectancy suited for running an experiment and gathering enough data to know whether the experiment was a success or not.
 The feature flag we are creating is considered an Experiment flag type.

-Read our docs on [Projects](/reference/projects) to learn more about how to configure and manage them for your team/organization.
-A description of the flag can help properly identify its specific purposes.
-However, this field is optional.

 ![Create a feature flag by filling out the form fields.](/img/use-case-create-experiment-flag.png)

-Once you have completed the form, you can click ‘Create feature flag’.
+Once you have completed the form, click **Create feature flag**.

-Your new feature flag has been created and is ready to be used.
-Next, we will configure the A/B testing strategy for your new flag.
+Your new feature flag is now ready to be used.
+Next, we will configure the A/B testing strategy for your flag.

 ### Target Users for A/B Testing